taitulism/keyboard-simulator/README.md

 ==================
 Simulate key presess.

-Currently only supports EN-US keyboard layout.
+Currently only supports EN-US Qwerty keyboard layout.

 The key point of this library is mimicking a real keyboard so you can't press a key that is already pressed down and you cannot release a key that is not pressed down.
 Holding the `Shift` key makes the following key presses generate the alternative values for the relevant keys (pressing `2` while shift is down generates `@` instead).

-> `CapsLock` and `NumLock` that when are `ON` generate alternative values are not supported yet in a similar way.
+> Also support `CapsLock` and `NumLock` alternative values.

 Also, holding a modifier key down (`Control`, `Alt`, `Shift`, `Meta`) updates following events accordingly (e.g. `ev.ctrlKey = true`).